rbisdorff/Digraph3/docSphinx/tutorial.rst

     Compute rating   : 0.01617
     Compute sorting  : 0.00000

 Data input to the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class constructor (see Line 2) are a valid PerformanceQuantiles object *pq* and a compatible set *newActions* of new decision actions generated from the same random origin.
-Let have a look at the digraph's nodes, here called *actions*:
+Let us have a look at the digraph's nodes, here called **actions**:
     >>> nqr.showActions()
     *----- show digraphs actions --------------*
     key:  a1001